peter-tackage/kotlin-options/README.md

 Transform the value by chaining functional operators as required:

-For example, given the following functions:

-You could perform an action to log the user's name or an error message depending whether userId exists:

 ``` Kotlin
     getCurrentUserId()
             .filter { it.isNotEmpty() && it != "Invalid Id" }